import casadi as cs

 # Cost function

-f = 0.0For multiple shooting we use MX matricial symbolics.
-For enforcing initial state in NPL we create a first state Xk and enforce its lower and upper bounds (lbw and ubw) to match the values given in problem statement.
+f = 0.0For multiple shooting, we use MX matrix symbolics.
+For enforcing the initial state in the NLP, we create an initial state Xk and set its lower and upper bounds (lbw and ubw) to match the values given in the problem statement.

 Xk = MX.sym("X0", 2)